timescale/rag-is-more-than-vector-search/README.md

 # Introduction

 This is a repository that contains the code for the article `RAG is more than embeddings`.
+Head over to the [Timescale blog](https://www.timescale.com/blog/tag/ai/) to read the article if you haven't already.
 The code is compatible for python >= 3.9.

 ## Instructions